AndersDeath/diary2/000-current.md

 # 15 March - Wednesday - Yerevan - 167 day of immigration

 Today I fixed several issues for DR SMILE.
 Tomorrow I will do the same.
 I resolved several leetcode tasks, that were easy and nice.
 Tomorrow I am going to talk to Recharge company.
 I don't expect anything from it.
 It will be just another talk, not more.
 Due to this event I had to move my podologist to another day.
 Another significant thing for today is that I was working on coding readme project.
-I like to do it, because it the thing
+I like to do it, because it the thing that moves me forward.